TAIP-Project-2024/docs/Diagrams/PROMPTS.md

 Create a C4 third level diagram for a Data Collector API that collects data from X api and saves it in a MongoDb database.
 It should preprocess it and do feature selection.
 This Api is used by a Base Api.

+### c4_level_3_frontend_diagram

+Make me the C4 third level diagram for the Frontend of an application.
+The Frontend communicates with the User component and also with the Base API.
+It doesn't communicate with services or database, because all the information is retrieved from Base API.

+The Frontend will be delimited by System_Boundary in the diagram.

+I have the User module like this: (User, A user of the dashboard who analyzes sentiment and community interactions).
+The User Uses [HTTPS] and has an arrow pointing at the Web Application container (Web Application, [JavaScript, React], Provides an interface for users to visualize data).
+Then the Web Application container has an arrow titled (User requests are sent to the Base API) and pointing to the Base API container (Base API, [React, NodeJs], Provides the main functionalities of the application).

+The application will be a real-time dashboard that fetches live social media data (e.g., from Twitter, Reddit, etc.) and analyzes sentiment in posts and comments.
+The results will be displayed on an interactive graph where nodes represent users and edges represent interactions (likes, replies, mentions, etc.).

+These are the main features of the Frontend Container:
+1. The user will login or register to use the application.
+2. The user will interact with the application using a dashboard.
+3. The user will be able to visualize graphs and different types  of diagrams on different political topics.
+5. The user will be able to visualize the polarization in social media communities
+6. The user will be able to save the generated graphs and load them from saved graphs.
 ---

 ### class_diagram_1